whats-a-pj/Web-API-Code-Quiz/README.md

 # Web-API-Code-Quiz
 ## Why was this project created?
 I created this project so users learning to code can test their knowledge and to showcase my own knowledge in Javascript and web APIs.
+The score is based on how fast a user can answer all the questions correctly.
+Like most scores, the higher the score the better.

 ## What this project has taught me
 This project really put everything I've learned the last 2-3 weeks to the test.
 I learned more about the importance of global and local scope in my script.js file and how functions can work together.
 One of the things I struggled with most was using the web API methods correctly, I have spent well over 20 hours on this project doing extensive research on syntax and how some of the code I was using works.
 I have learned a great deal about how to make one big problem into a handful of smaller ones to solve the bigger picture.